Apr 03 6:00 p.m.

 (A) Third Tuesday Short Story Discussion for Seniors

 Take part in lively discussions of classic and contemporary short stories in Room C at 1 pm.
 Stories can be obtained at the Information Desk on the first floor of the Voorhees branch.
-The story for February 18th is Here's Your Hat What's Your Hurry by Elizabeth McCracken.
+Take part in lively discussions of classic and contemporary short stories in Room C at 1 pm.
+Stories can be obtained at the Information Desk on the first floor of the Voorhees branch.
+This month's story is Things We Knew When the House Caught Fire by David Drury.

 Event Type(s):